 Dr. Chinedu Oranye is a Nigerian Bible teacher, author, leadership mentor, and pastor.
-His ministry has taken him to over 30 countries, sharing and communicating Christ’s Gospel of love, redemption, and faith to the lost and the Church.
+His ministry has taken him to over 30 countries, sharing Christ’s Gospel of love and faith to the lost and the Church.
 He serves with Calvary Ministries (CAPRO) and Haggai International.
 He is married to Taiwo and they have three children. chinedu.oranye@gmail.com

 Callout